mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-10-04-brohatch-portrait.md

 ---
-layout: work
+layout: media
 title: "Red hair, green sunglases, not quite Christmas"
-description: "PaperFaces portrait of @brohatch drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @brohatch drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-brohatch-twitter-lg.jpg
   thumb: paperfaces-brohatch-twitter-150.jpg